This week on #askNat I’m responding to a message from Joe D. in North Providence, R.I. who writes:

 We should also keep in mind that in 1968, double albums of studio recordings by rock groups were not a very common thing and The Beatles had never released one.
 In fact the earliest double album that would be classified even remotely as rock would be Bob Dylan’s Blonde On Blonde which had only been released two years earlier.
 A question may have risen as to how so much material presented together would be received and how would it sell given the additional cost.

-Personally, I agree with Paul and am a big fan of “The White Album” just the way it is.
+Personally, I agree with Paul and am a big fan of the White Album just the way it is.
 That is why I will not speculate on possible track listings if it would have been shortened.
-I have seen a few interesting web sites that do just that while providing some interesting considerations justifying their choices (see here, here or here).
+I have seen a few interesting web sites that do just that while providing some interesting considerations justifying their choices.
 In the end, however, shortening means leaving tracks out, and I feel like all the songs on it have their own place and purpose.

 Feel free to provide your own opinion, and if you like, your own shortened track listing of 14 or so songs that would have made it a better album.
 The comments section is just below.